doctorfree/RoonCommandLine/README.md

 common commands like awk and sed.
 Check that these commands are properly installed and, if not, install them.

-The install.sh script uses the command:
+The macInstall script uses the command:

     $ python -m site --user-site